Lehmannhen/Bisection-and-Newton-method/README.md

 # Bisection method and Newton's method

-This is a program that implements the Bisection method and the Newton method to find the roots of mathematical functions.
+This is a C program that implements the Bisection method and the Newton method to find the roots of mathematical functions.
 The mathematical functions are hard coded in this program.